j-sieben/PIT/Doc/using_pit.md

 You then can decide upon the output modules to be used for this log process.
 Without changing any log settings, you may want to log a specific message to one output module only.
 This is possible by passing in the list of requested output modules as a colon-separated list into parameter `P_MODULE_LIST`.
 As said, this does not effect any log settings but will be set for this single log process.

-Imagine an application like a flow control system that needs to log status messages to a dedicated output module called `PIT`_FLOW_CONTROL.
+Imagine an application like a flow control system that needs to log status messages to a dedicated output module called `PIT_FLOW_CONTROL`.
 By calling `pit.log` with parameter `p_module_list => 'PIT_FLOW_CONTROL` only this output module will receive the status change message, regardless of whether logging is switch on or off.

 ## Handling message parameters